federatedplatforms/FEDeRATED-BDI/docs/development-guide.md

 ## Running GraphDB

 GraphDB is used in the Corda workflows a persistent triple store.
 This project includes a docker-compose.yml file for running GraphDB.
-When starting the Docker container for GraphDB two repositories will automatically be intialized, the `bdi` and `private` repositories.
+When starting the Docker container for GraphDB two repositories will automatically be intialized, the `federated` repository.
-Next to that the `bdi` repository is initialized with the ontologies and federated SHACL files.

 ## Running the Corda nodes